okta/okta.github.io/_source/_posts/2019-07-18-cookie-banners-their-impact-on-web-security.md

 ## How Should Web Developers Handle Cookie Banners and Web Security?

-Cookie banners arguably have a negative impact on security.
+Cookie banners can arguably have a negative impact on security.
 It's just one more annoying button to click before they can get to recipes and cat pictures, increasing background noise and making the next legitimate security alert even less noticeable.
 But how do you escape them?

 You have three choices.